kineticstoolkit/kineticstoolkit_doc/src/geometry_transform_global_to_local_coordinates.md

 # Mapping global coordinates to local coordinates

-Since we get global coordinates using:
+We get global coordinates using:

 $$
 ^\text{global}p